arnaldpuy/belief_systems_70/README.md

 [Arnald Puy](https://www.arnaldpuy.com/), Seth N. Linga, Samuel Flinders, Bethan Callow, Grace Allen, Beatrice Cross, Nanxin Wei

 This study examines the origin, spread and empirical foundations of the belief that irrigation agriculture withdraws 70% of all freshwater available and produces 40% of all crops consumed worldwide.

 ## Abstract

-In progress
+*A key tenet in sustainability science is that irrigation agriculture is crucial to food and water security because it produces 40% of all crops consumed worldwide and withdraws 70\% of all freshwater resources.
+Here we show that these claims have mainly spread through the literature by unwarranted amplification, with 60-85\% of all citation paths ending in papers that did not provide primary data or that did not actually make the claims.*

 ## Replication